-- How To: Use a Saw Properly
+How to Use a Saw the Right Way

-How To: Use a Saw Properly
+How to Use a Saw

 Preparation is the most important ingredient for making clean, accurate, safe cuts.
 To properly prepare for a cut, you must follow a strict regimen of steps: